core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 |:-------+:-----------+:--------------------+-----------:+------------:+------------:+
 |      6 | Release    | Hold-Off            | uint       | 0-3         | (none)      |

-The Hold-Off elective option indicates that the server is requesting that the peer not reconnect to it for the number of seconds given in the value.
+The elective Hold-Off Option indicates that the server is requesting that the peer not reconnect to it for the number of seconds given in the value.

 ## Abort Messages {#sec-abort}

-An abort message indicates that the sender is unable to continue maintaining the connection and cannot even wait for an orderly release.
-The sender shuts down the connection immediately after the abort (and may or may not wait for a release or abort message or connection shutdown in the inverse direction).
+An Abort message indicates that the sender is unable to continue maintaining the connection and cannot even wait for an orderly release.
+The sender shuts down the connection immediately after the abort (and may or may not wait for a Release or Abort message or connection shutdown in the inverse direction).
 A diagnostic payload SHOULD be included in the Abort message.
-Messages may be in flight when the sender decides to send an abort message.
+Messages may be in flight when the sender decides to send an Abort message.
 The general expectation is that these will NOT be processed.

 Abort messages are indicated by the 7.05 code (Abort).